viOpenCore/OpenCore-Install-Guide/config.plist/penryn.md

 * **The Sample.plist cannot be used As-Is**, you must configure it to your system
 * **DO NOT USE CONFIGURATORS**, these rarely respect OpenCore's configuration and even some like Mackie's will add Clover properties and corrupt plists!

-Now with all that, a quick reminder of the tools we need
+Now with all that, một lưu ý nhỏ về những tool mà chúng ta cần

 * [ProperTree](https://github.com/corpnewt/ProperTree)
   * Universal plist editor